 - It is difficult to maintain and needs to be regularly rubbed down and treated to avoid “silver patina.”

 - Teak is one of the pricier options when it comes to outside furniture.

-Aluminium as a Material for Adirondack Chairs
+Aluminum as a Material for Adirondack Chairs

-Aluminium — Points to Consider
+Aluminum — Points to Consider